kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis service logs -f "$ENCLAVE_ID"
 ```

-Once again, you can use tab completion to fill the service GUID if you have it enabled.
-If not, you'll need to copy-paste the service GUID as the last argument.
+Once again, you can use tab completion to fill the service UUID if you have it enabled.
+If not, you'll need to copy-paste the service UUID as the last argument.

 Press ENTER, and you'll see a live-updating stream of the service's logs: